jessepav/lacygoill-wiki-backup/anki/anki.md

 You can  also change the  note type of some  notes after you’ve  already created them.

-# ?

-Each type  of note can have  one or more card  types; when you add  a note, Anki will create one card for each card type.
-Each card type has two templates, one for the question and one for the answer.
-In  the above  French  example, we  wanted  the recognition  card  to look  like
-this:

-    Q:  Bonjour
-    A:  Hello
-        Page #12

-To do  this, we  can set  the question and  answer templates  to:

-    Q:  {{French}}
-    A:  {{English}}<br>
-        Page  #{{Page}}

-By surrounding a  field name in double  curly brackets, we tell  Anki to replace that section with the actual information in the field.
-Anything not surrounded by curly brackets remains the same on each card.
-(For instance, we  don’t have to type  “Page #” into the Page  field when adding material – it’s added automatically to every  card.) <br> is a special code that tells Anki to move to the next line; more details are available in the templates section.

 ##
 # How to install the most recent version of anki?